Parasitengona: Ecology

 Some examples are larval Neotrombidium beeri, which live beneath elytra of false mealworm beetles, and larval Arrenurus, which parasitise Odonata.
 Twenty-one species across six families are myrmecophilous, meaning they are associated with ants.
 Non-biting midges (Chironomidae) are the most common host for water mites, while crane flies (Tipulidae) are hosts for both water mites and Trombidia.
+Larvae of some erythraeid species are also known to hyperparasitise conspecific larvae; if an unfed larva encounters a larva that has recently fed, it will attach to the fed larva and feed on it.

 Deutonymphs and adults are usually predators on other arthropods, especially immobile life stages such as eggs and pupae.
 Again, some species have other diets, such as species of Balaustium that feed on pollen or on the sap of plants.

 Phylogeny

 According to a molecular phylogenetic analysis using the genes 18S, 28S and COI, Hydrachnidia (water mites) is nested within Trombidia (terrestrial parasitengone mites) and the sister group to Calyptostomatoidea, Stygothrombioidea is the sister group to all other Parasitengona, Erythraeoidea and Tanaupodoidea are sister groups, and Trombiculoidea is a paraphyletic clade along with Chyzerioidea in relation to Trombidioidea.